Comment on page

 Note: The Response result is a JSON array of all channels currently subscribed to (DRFQ+GRFQ).

-channel | string | Y | The channel to subscribe to. |
+The channel to subscribe to.

-data | object | N | An channel-specific object that specifies parameters for the channel. |
+An channel-specific object that specifies parameters for the channel.

-An example of anunsubscribe
+An example of an unsubscribe Request Object

 {